 I know, I know.
 I just told you that every dollar needs a job (a.k.a., goal), and now you have to give every goal a priority?
 Will the madness never end?
 Yes, and this up-front effort is worth your time—when you prioritize your goals, your confusion around money evaporates.
 The age-old question, “Where did all of my money go?” is banned from your awareness … because, well, awareness.

-Once you’ve identified the things that matter most to you, and put goals in place to make them come true, your money has nowhere to hide.
+Once you’ve identified the things that matter most to you, and put targets in place to make them come true, your money has nowhere to hide.

 Without goals, it’s incredibly easy to blow through all of your cash and have zilch to show for it.
 But with a goal-centered budget?
 You always know exactly what you’ve accomplished with your dollars—progress towards your goals!
 And, I can tell you from firsthand experience, it feels amazing.